-The school has a ramped pathway to the main entrance.
-All the main exits are wide, push pad doors and there is a disabled toilet.
-The school's community space (Hall for lunches, Indoor PE and Assemblies) is on the ground floor and accessible by all.
+The school has ramped pathways to the main entrances in both blocks.
+All the main exits are wide, push pad doors and there is a disabled toilet in each of the school buildings.
+The school's community spaces (the hall for lunches, Indoor PE and Assemblies) are on the ground floors and accessible by all.